 How often do you and your significant other sit on the sofa with takeout on a Friday night?
 Do you and your best friend hit up the same brunch spot every single weekend?
 It’s certainly nice to have special places and partake in special activities with the ones you love, but falling into a pattern can get a little boring.

 It turns out that a bit of spontaneity can go a long way in maintaining a relationship, especially a romantic one.
 When you first started seeing each other, it’s likely you planned off-the-beaten-path dates in order to impress or excite or woo.
 By rekindling that unexpectedness, you will remember exactly what it was that drew you to your friend or significant other in the first place.
-That initial enthusiasm can help keep the spark between you alive for years to come.
+The importance of change in a relationship is key to keep in mind — especially since maintaining that initial enthusiasm can help keep the spark between you alive for years to come.

 What’s your fitness routine like?
-Do you go to the gym at the same time every day, use the same machine for the same amount of time, listen to the same playlist and give it the same amount of effort?
+Do you go to the gym at the same time every day?
+And use the same machine for the same amount of time?
+Do you also listen to the same playlist and give it the same amount of effort?
 If so, it might be time to switch things up in a big way.

 Your fitness will greatly improve if you start switching up your workouts, too.
 For example, if you’re constantly changing the weight-lifting routine you follow at the gym, you will test and challenge your muscles in new ways.
 You’re more likely to avoid a plateau, too, which means you’ll continue to see results from your fitness efforts.
 That will inspire you to incorporate even more new moves, which further improve your physique… that’s an upward spiral we want to experience.

-Doing the same thing day in and day out doesn’t seem like a great place for creativity to grow, does it?
+Doing the same thing day in and day out doesn’t seem like a great place for creativity to grow.
+The importance of change can keep your life in balance.
 Something as simple as observing how your colleagues perform a particular task can have you improving and enhancing your own style.
 Your brain might start to run on autopilot without new ideas and simulation.

 But sampling an observed method, or getting up to take a break outdoors, or incorporating a new work-related app into your routine can open the floodgates on your own productivity.
 Your brain will be refreshed when you experience something out of the ordinary, paving the way for learning, experimenting and improving your own performance.